openebs-archive/openebs-docs/docs/jivaguide.md

 <br>

-<font size="5">Also see:</font>

-Backup and restore Jiva volumes

-Jiva troubleshooting tips

 ## Simple provisioning of jiva

 To quickly provision a jiva volume using the default pool and storageClass, use the following command